troxeldj/discordpy-bot/README.md

 **Leaderboard**: Displays the top 10 richest members in the guild.

+**Beg**: ALlows the user to beg for money from another member.
+Mentions the user.

 ### Levels

 **Level**: Retrieves and displays the user's current level

 **Lvlboard**: Displays the 10 members with the highest levels on the guild.

+**Rank**: Displays the server rank for that user's level.

 ## Technologies Used